-1. Definitions of apprenticeships 2
+1. Definitions of Apprenticeships 2

-2. Strategy and governance 3
+2. Strategy and Governance 3

-3. Recruitment, selection and admission of students 4
+3. Recruitment, Selection and Admission of Students 4

-4. Course design and structure 6
+4. Course Design and Structure 5

-5. The Tri-partite relationship 9
+5. The Tri-Partite Relationship 8

-6. Gateway Requirements and End point Assessment 10
+6. Gateway Requirements and End Point Assessment 9

-7. Quality Monitoring and Review 12
+7. Quality Monitoring and Review 11

-8. Academic regulations 14
+8. Academic Regulations 13

-1. Definitions of apprenticeships
+1. Definitions of Apprenticeships

-- 1.1 Apprenticeships are funded and regulated through the Education and Skills Funding Agency (ESFA).
-As an apprenticeship training provider, the University operates within the terms and conditions of its funding contract with the ESFA in order to maintain its place on the Register of Apprenticeship Training Providers (RoATP). - 1.2 The ESFA monitor training provider performance using the Apprenticeship Training Provider Accountability Framework ('the framework').
+1.1 Apprenticeships are funded and regulated through the Education and Skills Funding Agency (ESFA).
+As an apprenticeship training provider, the University operates within the terms and conditions of its funding contract with the ESFA in order to maintain its place on the Apprenticeship Provider and Assessment Register (APAR).

+- 1.2 The ESFA monitor training provider performance using the Apprenticeship Training Provider Accountability Framework ('the framework').
 The framework outlines the minimum acceptable levels of performance across a range of metrics.
-Failure to meet the minimum standards triggers ESFA intervention, ultimately leading to the removal of a training provider from the RoATP. - 1.3 An apprenticeship is a work-based programme of study, combining both on-the-job and off-the-job learning to fully test occupational competence and academic learning.
+Failure to meet the minimum standards triggers ESFA intervention, ultimately leading to the removal of a training provider from the APAR. - 1.3 An apprenticeship is a work-based programme of study, combining both on-the-job and off-the-job learning to fully test occupational competence and academic learning.
 Each individual Apprenticeship Standard specifies the knowledge, skills and behaviours required to demonstrate full competence in the relevant occupation through a final end point assessment. - 1.4 An apprenticeship is an employer-driven programme of learning which is linked to a specific occupational level and develops knowledge, skills and behaviours required for a specific job role.
 Qualifications offered as part of a Higher Education (HE) apprenticeship are positioned at the appropriate level for the award, and align to the qualification descriptors and relevant subject benchmarks. - 1.5 Apprenticeship levels are set nationally and align to the Regulated Qualifications Framework.
 The University offers the following levels of apprenticeship: - a.
-Advanced Apprenticeships are offered at level 3.
+Advanced Apprenticeships are offered at Level 3.
 These are equivalent to two A-Levels. - b.
-Higher apprenticeships are offered at levels 4 and 5.
+Higher apprenticeships are offered at Levels 4 and 5.
 These are equivalent to a higher education certificate, higher education diploma or a foundation degree. - c.
-Degree apprenticeships are offered at levels 6 and 7.
-These are equivalent to a bachelor's or master's degree respectively. - 1.6 To be eligible for an apprenticeship, the apprentice must be in paid employment and have a job role (or roles) within an organisation that provides the opportunity for them to gain the required knowledge, skills and behaviours set out in the relevant Apprenticeship Standard.

-- The principles and practice within this section are governed by rules as set out by the Education and Skills Funding Agency and informed by the principles outlined in the Education Inspection Framework: Handbook for FE and Skills. - Apprenticeship Standards are developed by Trailblazer groups and set out: what an

-- apprentice is required to do; the skills, knowledge and behaviours to be developed; and other information about the apprenticeship. - An end point assessment is a holistic and independent assessment of the knowledge, skills and behaviours learnt throughout the apprenticeship.
+Degree apprenticeships are offered at Levels 6 and 7.
+These are equivalent to a bachelor's or master's degree respectively. - 1.6 To be eligible for an apprenticeship, the apprentice must be in paid employment and have a job role (or roles) within an organisation that provides the opportunity for them to gain the required knowledge, skills and behaviours set out in the relevant Apprenticeship Standard. - 1.7 The principles and practice within this section are governed by rules as set out by the Education and Skills Funding Agency and informed by the principles outlined in the Education Inspection Framework: Handbook for FE and Skills. - 1.8 Apprenticeship Standards are developed by Trailblazer groups and set out: what an apprentice is required to do; the skills, knowledge and behaviours to be developed; and other information about the apprenticeship. - 1.9 An end point assessment is a holistic and independent assessment of the knowledge, skills and behaviours learnt throughout the apprenticeship.
 The end point assessment is set out in the assessment plan for the apprenticeship standard.

-2. Strategy and governance
+2. Strategy and Governance